Bryan–Chamorro Treaty: History

+Later, the United States recognized that a canal in Nicaragua parallel to the Panama Canal was increasingly unlikely.

-At the request of Nicaragua, the United States under Richard Nixon and Nicaragua under Anastasio Somoza Debayle held a convention, on July 14, 1970, that officially abolished the treaty and all its provisions.
+In 1970, at the request of Nicaragua, the United States under Richard Nixon and Nicaragua under Anastasio Somoza Debayle held a convention that officially abolished the treaty and all its provisions.

-Intended impact
+Legacy

 At various times since the Panama Canal opened in 1914, the Nicaragua route has been reconsidered.
 Its construction would shorten the water distance between New York and San Francisco by nearly 800 km.
 The Bryan–Chamorro Treaty kept Nicaragua from—and stopped any potential European powers from—competing with the Panama Canal.